chaijs/chai/README.md

 Thank you very much for considering to contribute!

+Please make sure you follow our [Code Of Conduct](https://github.com/chaijs/chai/blob/master/CODE_OF_CONDUCT.md) and we also strongly recommend reading our [Contributing Guide](https://github.com/chaijs/chai/blob/master/CONTRIBUTING.md).

 Here are a few issues other contributors frequently ran into when opening pull requests:

 - Please do not commit changes to the `chai.js` build.
 We do it once per release.
 - Before pushing your commits, please make sure you [rebase](https://github.com/chaijs/chai/blob/master/CONTRIBUTING.md#pull-requests) them.

-We also strongly encourage you to read our detailed [contribution guidelines](https://github.com/chaijs/chai/blob/master/CONTRIBUTING.md).

 ### Contributors